deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 For the voting options and the proposal status we will use an enums types.

-Enums are useful for creating custom types with a finite number of `constant values`.[see more about enums](https://docs.soliditylang.org/en/v0.8.7/types.html#enums)
+Enums are useful for creating custom types with a finite number of `constant values`. [see more about enums](https://docs.soliditylang.org/en/v0.8.7/types.html#enums)

 ```CPP
 enum VotingOptions { Yes, No }